Dialogue Software Engineer Salary in Greater Montreal | CA$99.4K-CA$137K+ | Levels.fyi

 The median Software Engineer compensation in Greater Montreal package at Dialogue totals CA$137K per year.
-View the base salary, stock, and bonus breakdowns for Dialogue's total compensation packages.
+View the base salary, equity, and bonus breakdowns for Dialogue's total compensation packages.
 Last updated: 11/5/2025

 Company